notifhy/frontend/usage/commands.md

 +++

 ## Structures
-The metadata of the commands formatted in the YAML file type.
+The command metadata formatted in the YAML file type.

 ==- /channel
 ```yaml